adhearsion/adhearsion-website/docs/source/plugins.md

 ### Gem Plugin Structure

-The .gemspec file contains information on your plugin, required dependencies and other necessary data.
-Enter your contact information, the name and description of your plugin and list any dependencies in greet_plugin.gemspec to have a fully functional gem.
+The greet_plugin.gemspec file contains information on your plugin, including required dependencies, contact information and other metadata.
+Enter your contact information, the name and description of your plugin and list any development and runtime dependencies to have a fully functional gem.

 The README is customarily formatted in Markdown and its use is strongly encouraged to help people understand how to use your plugin.

 The Rakefile contains tasks that pertain to the plugin gem itself, such as running unit tests.
-Note that it is separate from adding tasks to Adhearsion applications; this will be covered later.
+Note that it is separate from adding tasks to Adhearsion applications; this will be covered below.

 ### Plugin Files